TheEconomist/the-economist-war-fire-model/README.md

 * [`scripts/00-master-script.R`](00-master-script.R)

 This script calls component scripts as well as auxiliary scripts.
-This produces, among other things, the following map, where each of the 14,068 dots is a fire event with a precise location (in most cases, to within 500m accuracy), date, and time of day.
+These produce, among other things, the following map, where each of the 14,068 dots is a fire event with a precise location (in most cases, to within 500m accuracy), a date, and a time of day.

 ![Chart of fire events assessed as war-related](plots/ukraine_fire_map.png)